 Given an accurate Interaction Design, this phase can actually happen while the design is in progress.
 At Initforthe, we often provide a timeframe where we’re not doing the designs ourselves by which we need to have final signed off designs.
 As long as this is met, development can continue, and the project isn’t held up by requiring designs first.
 There are two aspects to development in this regard.
 Front-end development, and Back-end development.
 The former will usually include building the designs once they have been signed off, and the latter involves building the functionality according to the RSpec stories.
 The back-end developers will usually build the scaffold according to the Interaction Design, and then plug in the front-end when that has been done later on.
 This allows everyone to get on with their part without affecting the other.

-Depending on how the project is being built, parts of it can be put on a development server during build, or working parts can be put up as soon as they are done.
+Depending on how the project is being built, parts of it can be put on a development server during the build, or working parts can be put up as soon as they are done.
 These can be shown to the client as working models based on the RSpec stories, which now form an acceptance test, and the wireframes built as the deliverables for the ID.
 It is important if you’re doing this that the client is made painfully aware that the site has areas that don’t work yet, and they don’t yet look like the design that they’ve signed off.
 But it does give them some level of confidence in seeing things happening.
-Each day or couple of days, something new goes up for them to look at.
+Each day or a couple of days, something new goes up for them to look at.

 The key deliverable here is the final working project.

 Testing can be carried out throughout the project.
 Developers should be testing, and if using languages or frameworks that provide for testing the functionality, this should be used.
 It takes longer to develop, but you can usually be more certain that the bugs won’t be there if it’s done properly.
 This is called Test Driven Development